Biographies Characteristics Analysis

 7. CTF Financial Center (Chow Tai Fook Enterprises)

-6. Freedom Tower - World Trade Center 1
+6. Freedom Tower - 1 World Trade Center

-A little higher - in every sense - is the New York "Freedom Tower".
-The highest skyscraper in the West has 104 floors and a total height of 541 m.
-It is worth noting the location - it was here that the twin skyscrapers destroyed by terrorists in 2001 were previously located.
-The Freedom Tower is a kind of symbol of the courage and resistance of the American people to the global disaster.
-The height of the building is also not calculated by chance: 541 meters is 1776 feet, it was in this year that the US Declaration of Independence was adopted.
+A little higher - in every sense - is New York's Freedom Tower.
+The tallest skyscraper in the West has 104 floors and a total height of 541 m.
+It is worth noting the location - this is where the twin skyscrapers destroyed by terrorists in 2001 were previously located.
+“Freedom Tower” is a unique symbol of the courage and resistance of the American people to global misfortune.
+The height of the building was also not calculated by chance: 541 meters is 1776 feet; it was in this year that the US Declaration of Independence was adopted.

 5. Lotte World Tower

-4. Ping'an International Financial Center
+4.Pingan International Financial Center

 3. Abraj al-Bayt

-2. Shanghai tower
+2. Shanghai Tower

-The Shanghai Tower is recognized as the tallest skyscraper in China and the second tallest building on the planet.
+The Shanghai Tower is recognized as the tallest skyscraper in China and the second tallest structure on the planet.
 The total height of this architectural heritage is 632 m.
 In total, the building has 128 floors with an area of 380 thousand square meters.

 1. Burj Khalifa